-I worked at Tenneco full-time (More than 5 years)
+I have been working at Tenneco full-time (More than 8 years)

 Advice to Management

 Lots of opportunities to make a real difference if management takes issues more seriously.
 Need to listen to your employees rather than your managers.

 I applied online.
 I interviewed at Tenneco.

 I applied on line and a recruiter contacted me about 3 months later via phone and email.
 She asked me to provide her possible times that could work for us to talk (as her schedule was wide open) which I did.
 She then sent an email invite with times different then what I confirmed.
 I followed up with her and explained that I wasn't available at those times, so she offered me up two more times that didn't work and was very short with me.
 I took these as clues that the reviews on here were probably correct about the culture.
 I declined the times and wished her the best with her search.
 She then sends me a note asking me to explain why I missed our phone screen?
 Any time a company has someone rude and inconsiderate in HR reaching out to candidates...that should be a major red flag to run!
 Can you imagine how they'll treat you when you are an employee?